-If you need to convert a numeric value to a string there is one additional step.
-You must first declare the string variable.
-The following creates a string variable named String_Zip2 with a width of 5 characters.
+If you need to convert a numeric value to a string there is one additional step: you must first declare the string variable.
+The following creates a string variable named String_Zip2 with a width of five characters:

 Want to drop the old numeric variable from the data set?
 Simply use the match files command with the drop statement.